Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • A compressor that’s too hot.

-The compressor is one of the costliest parts to replace on your air conditioner.
-If it breaks, you’re better off doing air conditioning installation because of this part’s cost.
+The compressor is one of the most expensive components to replace on your air conditioner.
+If it fails, you’re better off doing air conditioning installation because of this part’s cost.

 2. Rust and Mold